Nerienen/Vodinoy/README.md

 ## Acknowledgements

 I would like to express my gratitude to my programming subject's teacher Aleix Peiro Gallego who helped me out with the exponential spawning behaviour of the Vodinoys and some details.
+And also thank Ferran (https://github.com/ferranJS) for helping me format this README.

 ## Contact